wp-plugins/sm-sticky-featured-widget/readme.txt

 * sidebar widget added to your "Widgets" appearance settings that shows only sticky posts.
 * option to set the title when displayed on the home page.
 * compatable with the premium "ClassiPress" theme which can be purchased at http://wpclassipress.com/
+* demo of activated widget available at http://cpmodlite.smwphosting.com/

 Features Coming in Version 2: